 Alveolar hemosiderin-laden macrophages (HLMs) were found in histologic sections of the lung, reflecting previous pulmonary hemorrhage; the presence of HLMs, though not diagnostic, is more common in infants who have experienced abusive trauma

-In a landmark study, Southall et al used covert video recordings to study 39 infants (median age, 9 months; range, 2-44 months), most of whom were referred for evaluation of an ALTE.
+In a landmark study, Southall et al used covert video recordings to study 39 infants (median age, 9 months; range, 2-44 months), most of whom were referred for evaluation of a BRUE.
 Of the 39 suspected cases, 33 involved abuse.
 Intentional suffocation was documented in 30 cases, with poisonings, deliberate fracture, and other emotional and physical abuse identified in the remainder.
-The first ALTE occurred at a median age of 3.6 months (corrected for expected date of delivery).
+The first BRUE occurred at a median age of 3.6 months (corrected for expected date of delivery).

 Of the 41 siblings of the suspect patients, 12 died, with 11 of the deaths attributed to SIDS.
 When parents were confronted with video surveillance evidence, 4 of them admitted to the deliberate suffocation of 8 of the children.
 In comparison, of the 52 siblings of the 46 control subjects, 2 died, with SIDS listed as the cause of 1 death.
 The high number of deaths in siblings is evidence of the long-term risk posed to children in severely dysfunctional families.